The IVF Funnel: Rates of Attrition in the IVF Process

 At the blastocyst stage, a tissue biopsy can be taken from the embryo and tested for chromosomal abnormalities (basically, ensuring the embryo has the correct number of chromosomes) and/or if you want to choose the sex of your child.

-Preimplantation genetic testing is common for people who have a long history of infertility and pregnancy loss, those over 35, and for those at risk of known genetic diseases or chromosomal issues.
+Preimplantation genetic testing (PGT) is common for people who have a long history of infertility and pregnancy loss, those over 35, and for those at risk of known genetic diseases or chromosomal issues.

 Testing can avoid implanting eggs with genetic abnormalities.